Skyrocket Your Sales with Better Metric Implementation

 It’s easy to get excited about marketing and sales analytics and overwhelm your team in the process.
 It’s likely that your business already measures a few lagging indicators like total sales per time period, revenue per sale, or sales per product.
 To begin using analytics more effectively, add a few leading indicator metrics like number of calls to prospects, number of follow up calls, or time elapsed before a web form lead is contacted.

-3. Use customizable CRM dashboards for analytics to drive sales.
+3. Use customisable CRM dashboards for analytics to drive sales.

 Metrics can be gathered in real time through cloud based CRM applications.
 Jordan explains that CRM is a “decision making tool” for sales leaders to find actionable items to directly increase revenue.
 For instance, if a sales rep makes X number of calls on average which results in X number of qualified deals in the sales pipeline, managers can expect qualified deals in the pipeline to increase when number of calls increase.
 Having the analytics available allows managers and executives to give the directions necessary to increase sales.